Skip to main content

 Poo - what's normal?

-Given how coy people are about their bowel habits, you'd think pooing was something most of us had never heard of.
-Yet it's a normal - and essential - bodily function.
-We all open our bowels, but there's a huge range in terms of how often we go and how hard or soft our poos are.
-So how often (or how infrequently) is normal, and when do you need to speak to a doctor?
+Pooing is an essential bodily function.
+There's a huge range in how often we poo and how hard or soft our poos are.
+So how often - or how infrequently - is usual and when do you need to speak to a doctor?

-Your bowel movements are affected by a huge range of factors.
-Some of these you can't influence - even if fed an identical diet, some people would open their bowels more often than others.
-And no matter how much we want to, we can't influence ageing.
-Constipation becomes more common with age: some of this is down to being less active or having a higher chance of taking medication that slows your bowels down.
-But with age, your gut may move digested food along less efficiently.
+Your poo is affected by a huge range of factors.
+Some of these you can't influence.
+Even if we eat an identical diet, some people would open their bowels more often than others.
+And no matter how much you want to, you can't influence ageing - constipation becomes more common with age.

 How many poos a day is normal?

-Your poo is made up of a combination of food that hasn't been absorbed into your system, waste products, bacteria that live naturally in your gut and water.
+Your poo is made up of a combination of food that hasn't been absorbed into your system, waste products, and bacteria that live naturally in your gut and water.
 Changes to your diet and lifestyle can alter all of these.

 If you're dehydrated, more water from your gut will be reabsorbed into your system.
 This makes poos smaller, harder and more difficult to pass.